 Physical therapists may also assist such patients in learning how to cough as well as clearing the secretions that come up the throat.
 The stretching of the thoracic wall is done in a way that is taught to such impaired patients.
 Many of these patients are provided abdominal support belt as it becomes necessary.
 The amount of the time that a patient remains in an immobilized condition depends on the spinal cord injuries that they sustain.
 Physical therapists need to work with such patients in order to prevent any complications that may arise due to such immobilized state.
 Other complications that arise from immobilization are osteoporosis and muscle atrophy.
 That, in turn, increases the risk of fractures of the femur and the tibia.

 To prevent such conditions during the immobilization period, there are many kinds of electrical stimulation techniques that are used in order to achieve effective results.
-The intensity and the frequency as well as the duration of the stress that is given to the bones is decided by the therapist.
+The therapist decides on the intensity and the frequency.
+As well as the duration of the stress that he gives to the bones.
 Thus, physical therapy for spinal injury patients is essential.
 Even though they are painful at certain stages especially during the phase of immobilization, one needs to keep up such therapies in order to reduce the risk of related damages to other areas of the body.

 Getting Out of the Hospital

 Rehabilitation therapy involves relearning old skills and developing new ones.
 Patients will learn to use new equipment including wheelchairs, transfer benches and shower chairs.
 This may also include special equipment for bladder or bowel management.
-During this learning phase it is critical to set goals for yourself and your recovery that allow you to work toward resuming your previous lifestyle and getting back to the routines and activities you enjoyed prior to your injury.
+During this learning phase it is critical to set goals for yourself and your recovery.
+They will allow you to work toward resuming your previous lifestyle.
+And to get back to the routines and activities you enjoyed prior to your injury.

 Author Bio: Matt Anton is an author who contributes articles on different healthcare forums.
 He also writes articles on a variety financial matters.
 For more articles from Matt, check out: http://paymentsavvy.com.

 Are you a blogger looking for opportunities to share your work?
-Men’s Liberty is looking for guest bloggers to provide great new content featuring spinal cord injuries, incontinence and your personal stories.
+Men’s Liberty is looking for guest bloggers to provide great new content.
+Content featuring spinal cord injuries, incontinence and your personal stories.
 We’d love to feature you!
 If interested, email: Swoodward@mensliberty.com